poliorcetics/cargo-intraconv/README.md

 $ cargo intraconv path/to/my/file.rs -d # Disambiguate links by prefixing them
                                         # with their rustdoc group ('type@', ...)

+$ cargo intravonc path/to/my/file.rs -f # Do not transform favored links to
+                                        # intra-doc links (see below for more)

 $ cargo intraconv path/to/my/file.rs -q # Do not display changes, only errors
 ```